lyndskg/youtube-to-mp3-xor-wav/BuildNotes.md

 >
 > #### **Version 2**
 >> 1. __<ins>Front-end</ins>: (*User Interface*)__
+>> - For desktop apps, the frontend will be the user interface of the application.
+You can use the GUI libraries provided by the chosen desktop app framework (e.g., PyQt or Tkinter) to create the user interface using widgets and layouts.
 >>> - `React Native`: A framework for building cross-platform mobile applications with `React.js` components.
 >>> - `Flutter`: A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 >> 2. **<ins>Back-end</ins>:**
 >>> - `Flask`: A lightweight and flexible Python web framework that can also be used for desktop app back-end functionality.
+>>> - `Django`: A high-level Python web framework that promotes rapid development and clean, pragmatic design.
 >>> - `.NET Core`: A cross-platform, open-source framework for building modern applications for Windows, macOS, and Linux.
 >> 3.  **<ins>Libraries and APIs</ins>:**
 >>> - `Electron Forge`: A complete toolchain to package and distribute `Electron.js` applications.
 >>> - `Node.js child_process module`: For running `FFmpeg` and other command-line utilities.
 >>> - `Spotify Web API`: For accessing music metadata and related information.
+>> 4. **<ins>Database(s)</ins>:**
+>>> - Since you are building a desktop app, you might not need a full-fledged database system like PostgreSQL or MySQL.
+Instead, you can use SQLite, a lightweight, embedded database that doesn't require a separate server.
+SQLite is suitable for small to medium-sized desktop applications.

 <a name="dIDE"></a>
 #### **<ins>Recommended IDEs</ins>:**
 > 1. __<ins>Front-end</ins>: (*User Interface*)__